contains the active ingredient bevacizumab(rch)

 AVASTIN is used to treat;

-metastatic (spreading) cancer of the large bowel (i.e. in the colon or rectum) or breast in combination with chemotherapy
+metastatic (spreading) cancer of the large bowel (i.e. in the colon or rectum), breast or cervix in combination with chemotherapy

 lung cancer and cancer of the ovaries and fallopian tubes (which can extend to the lining of surrounding organs such as stomach,